Sunday, October 22, 2006

 single question for three minutes.
 Write down the question, and move on

-the the next customer.
+to the next customer.

 Know who ordered what.